it-novum/openITCOCKPIT-documentation/en/docs/configuration/hosts-services.md

 Clicking on the "+" symbol for a host in the list opens an expanded view containing the host's services and overall status.

+If the SLA module is installed, an additional tab called "SLA Hosts Status" is displayed, which shows an [overview page](/reporting/sla/#sla-host-status-overview-for-host-groups) that displays all hosts in the host group with their current SLA availability status in the form of a heat map.

 ## Service groups

 ### Creating service groups